 • Add the barcode to your product packaging in an easily visible, flat location.
 Don’t print too close to the edge or over seams.

-• If you place your barcode on a curved surface, e.g. a bottle, the barcode should be rotated to resemble a ladder (vertical) instead of a fence (horizontal).
+- Positioning on a curved surface, e.g. a bottle, it is best to rotate the barcode. i.e. like a ladder (vertical) instead of a fence (horizontal).

-• Check that the barcode numbers are correct and that the barcode image is high quality and within the official size range.
+- Ensure the barcode numbers are correct.
+The barcode image should be high quality and within the official size range.

 3. Send your product to retailers:

-Once you’ve printed your product packaging, send the barcoded products and product information to your retailers.
-The retailer will scan the barcode into their system and enter the specific product and price information for that item into their database.
-Your product information will now appear whenever the barcode is scanned in that retail store.
+Send the barcoded products and product information to your retailers.
+The retailer will scan the barcode into their system.
+Stores enter the specific product name and price into their database.
+Your product information will now appear in the store database.

 Additional Services We Offer

 Once a barcode is purchased, you have the option to assign product and company information to your barcodes, such as the product’s country of origin, description and manufacturer’s contact details.
 You can then register your barcode number and product details on the International Barcodes Database (barcodesdatabase.org).
-This data is then automatically submitted to the leading barcodes databases around the world.
+Global barcodes databases then store this data.

 To register your barcode number, please Click Here

-Registration is optional, but it can increase your product’s profile on the internet.
+Registration is optional.
+It may increase your product’s profile on the internet.

 Benefits of barcode registration:

-• To reduce illegal use of your barcode (an internet search will show if the number is already in use, discouraging unauthorised use).
+• reduces illegal use of your barcode (an internet search will show if the number is already in use).

-• For greater online visibility of your product, including apps that use barcode databases.
+• greater online visibility of your product, including apps that use barcode databases.

 Note: Barcode registration does not send product data to your retailers.
-You still need to send each retailer your barcode numbers and corresponding product information.
-Each retailer has its own system, so you need to register your products with them individually.
+You still need to send each retailer your barcode numbers and product information.
+Each retailer has its own system, so you need to submit your products to their database.

 If you have a barcode that you purchased elsewhere but wish to register, you can buy barcode registration by Clicking Here.

-Barcode verification is a test scan of your barcode to scan well in different scanning environments.
-Verification is not usually required.
+Barcode verification is a test of how well your barcode scans.
+Only a few FMCG stores require barcode verification.
 However, this is country and retailer-specific.
-We can provide barcode verification if you need it (please contact us if you need your barcodes verified).
+We can provide barcode verification if you need it.
+Please contact us if you need verification.
 To learn about barcode verification, please Click Here.
 For information about the stores that require verification, please Click Here.